To unsubscribe or not to unsubscribe: that is the question.

 Become a Patron of Ask Leo! and go ad-free!

-The general rule is simple: click on unsubscribe for emails you asked to be on, and never click unsubscribe for unrequested emails or spam.
+The general rule is simple: click on the unsubscribe link for emails you asked to be on, and never click on unsubscribe for unrequested emails/spam.
 Marking as spam should never be your first choice when it’s email you explicitly signed up for, but if an unsubscribe request isn’t honored in a timely fashion, then it’s become spam.

 Naturally, there’s that other 1% where things don’t go as promised.

 I give lists a couple of days to remove me.
 Some lists tell you “It may take up to 48 hours for you to be removed.”
-There should be no need — unsubscribing from an email list should be instantaneous — but I’ve seen lists claim it’ll take up to a week.
+There should be no need — unsubscribing from an email list should be instantaneous — but I’ve seen lists claim it takes up to a week.

-I may not give them a week, but I’ll usually give them a couple of days.
+I may not give them a week, but I usually give them a couple of days.

 If you continue to get emails after that, it’s time to call it what it has become — spam — and follow the guidelines below.